Dust Mite Facts

 Buying a Dust Mite Cover

 - Many stores sell covers that say they protect against dust mites.
-Not all do.
+Not all covers do.

 - Covers must completely enclose the mattress, not just cover the top.